Immigration to Australia

-Immigration to Australia is, as in much of the Western world, a relatively recent phenomenon that has become a defining factor in shaping the nation's demographics and cultural identity.
-As of 30 June 2024, the latest data available, approximately 31.5% of Australia's residents were born overseas, amounting to about 8.6 million people out of an estimated total population of 27.2 million.
-According to the Australian Bureau of Statistics, this represents the highest proportion of foreign-born residents recorded since 1892.
-Today, Australia ranks among the countries with the largest share of foreign-born inhabitants globally, reflecting both its modern immigration policies and its status as a major destination for migrants within the Asia-Pacific region.

 The Australian continent was first settled when ancestors of Indigenous Australians arrived via the islands of Maritime Southeast Asia and New Guinea over 50,000 years ago.

 European colonisation began in 1788 with the establishment of a British penal colony in New South Wales.
 Starting at independence in 1901, Australia maintained the White Australia policy for much of the 20th century, which forbade the entrance in Australia of people of non-European ethnic origins.
 Following World War II, the policy was gradually relaxed, and was abolished entirely in 1973.
 Since 1945, more than 7 million people have settled in Australia.

 Between 1788 and the mid-20th century, the vast majority of settlers and immigrants came from Britain and Ireland (principally England, Ireland and Scotland), although there was significant immigration from China and Germany during the 19th century.
 In the decades immediately following World War II, Australia received a large wave of immigration from across Europe, with many more immigrants arriving from Southern and Eastern Europe than in previous decades.
 Since the end of the White Australia policy in 1973, Australia has pursued an official policy of multiculturalism, and there has been a large and continuing wave of immigration from across the world, with Asia being the largest source of immigrants in the 21st century.
 In 2019–20, immigration to Australia came to a halt during the COVID-19 pandemic, which in turn saw a shrinkage of the Australian population for the first time since World War I, though in the following period 2021–22 showed a very strong recovery of migrant arrivals.

-Net overseas migration has increased from 30,042 in 1992–93 to 178,582 persons in 2015–16, and 536,000 in 2022–23.
+Net overseas migration has increased from 30,042 in 1992–93 to 178,582 persons in 2015–16, 536,000 in 2022–23 declining to 309,000 in 2024–25 and is projected to be approximately 260,000 in the 2025-26 financial year.
 The largest components of immigration are the skilled migration and family re-union programs.
 A 2014 sociological study concluded that: "Australia and Canada are the most receptive to immigration among western nations."
 In 2023, BCG ranked Australia as the top country destination for individuals seeking to work and live a high-quality life based on global assessments.

 Australia is a signatory to the Convention relating to the Status of Refugees and has resettled many asylum seekers.
 In recent years, Australia's policy of mandatory detention of unauthorised arrivals by boat has attracted controversy.